DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 to cross Skyrim’s border.
 You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
 I would recommend getting at least level 15.
 Don't forget to unhide the quests, when you actually would want and would be able to start them.

-**Favourite Howls Menu MCM** - Enable Revert Form and Night Eye powers to make them available for you in werewolf form, when you use your favourites menu.
+* **Favourite Howls Menu** - Enable Revert Form and Night Eye powers to make them available for you in werewolf form, when you use your favourites menu.

-**Improved Follower Dialogue MCM** - If Lydia is too noisy, feel free to change her comment frequency.

-**Look what you see !
-MCM** - In the *Follow the Camera Mode* menu choose hybrid head-tracking option and then choose *Disable when weapon drawn* in the *Other Options*.
+* **Look what you see !** - In the *Follow the Camera Mode* menu choose hybrid head-tracking option and then choose *Disable when weapon drawn* in the *Other Options*.
 This way our character will follow our cursor's movement when the camera is behind them and will look at us if our character's face is facing the screen.

-**MoreHUD MCM** - No idea why, but Phoenix has disabled the appearance of information about potions, spell books etc. in her MoreHUD preset, when you move your cursor over those items.
+* **MoreHUD** - No idea why, but Phoenix has disabled the appearance of information about potions, spell books etc. in her MoreHUD preset, when you move your cursor over those items.
 That is optional, but I would like to actually see this useful information, so let's enable it back by ticking _Show Ingredient Effects_ and _Show Other Effects_ in _Target's Data_ options.

-**Smart NPC Potions MCM** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
+* **Smart NPC Potions** - Standard potion drops aren’t affected, so set an option to drop this mod’s potions to 0%.
 Change the chance of NPCs having potions to 20% (we don’t want everyone to have those, right?) and the number of potions to 3.

-**SmoothCam MCM (if you are using the mod from the *Interface* section of the add-on)** - Activate the preset in *Presets* by pressing on *Slot 6:
+* **SmoothCam (if you are using the mod from the *Interface* section of the add-on)** - Activate the preset in *Presets* by pressing on *Slot 6:
 Octavian’s Preset* in *Load Preset*.
 If you want, you can also enable shoulder swapping in *Following* by choosing your shoulder swap key.
 I